 Catch a performance

-Even if the weather is cold, wrap up and catch Impression West Lake, a superb performance of the story of Madam White Snake, directed by famous Chinese director Zang Yimou with music by Kitaro.
-Hundreds of dancers swirl onto a stage built just below the surface of the water, with West Lake as the backdrop and dramatic lighting and hydraulics to make for a must-see show.
+Enjoy the private experience at West Lake and catch Enduring Memories of Hangzhou, a superb performance directed by famous Chinese director Zhang Yimou with music by Kitaro.
+45 minutes visual extravaganza highlighted the city’s rich cultural legacy as well as incorporated international elements that subtly reflect the state of today’s globalization.
+Hundreds of dancers swirl onto a stage built just below the surface of the water, with West Lake as the backdrop and dramatic lighting and hydraulics to make for

 Go back in time